 The Gaylord Special Exhibits Gallery is host to revolving exhibits heralding Oklahoma's important citizens and rich heritage.
 Some exhibits feature all or parts of a single collection while others bring together items from two or more collections to tell a story.

 The Oklahoma History Center has several areas in the Museum containing exhibits not in actual galleries.
 They include: Devon Great Hall - Displays a replica of the world famous Winnie Mae Airplane; C.A.
-Vose Sr. Wing - Displays the Gemini 6 capsule and other Oklahoma-related space artifacts and information; and the West Family Wing - Displays The Oklahoma Family Tree exhibit and the Pioneers in Oklahoma Journalism exhibit.
+Vose Sr. Wing - Displays the Gemini 6 capsule and other Oklahoma-related space artifacts and information; and the West Family Wing - Displays The Oklahoma Family Tree exhibit.

 Empires, explorers, nations and people are known and defined by their symbols.
 One measure of the last few hundred years of Oklahoma history are the flags of the different nations and peoples that have lived here, claimed the area and fought for control of Oklahoma's land, people and resources.
 The 14 Flags Over Oklahoma exhibit briefly identifies and interprets some of the most important flags and nations that tell the tale of Oklahoma.
 This exhibit is made possible by the generous support of OGE Energy Corp.

 - UNION JACK OF GREAT BRITAIN

 - FIRST FLAG OF THE REPUBLIC OF TEXAS

 - SECOND FLAG OF THE REPUBLIC OF TEXAS

 - FIRST OKLAHOMA STATE FLAG